Cogges/cogges.github.io/groups.md

 meals and social events.
 We welcome new members who would like to join us in our journey of faith!

-### JAMES & ILONA TANNER & CATHERINE WHITE - Wednesday eve VARIOUS VENUES
+### JAMES & ILONA TANNER - Wednesday eve VARIOUS VENUES

-We meet weekly to eat dinner, share life, have fun, and deepen our relationship with God.
+We meet weekly to share life, have fun, and deepen our relationship with God.
+Our pattern is to alternate between meeting all together to explore the Bible and meeting separately as men and women to pray and share honestly about life’s highs and lows.

-### JEN NUTT AND PENNY PRICE - Wednesday eve MADLEY PARK
+### JEN NUTT & PENNY PRICE - Wednesday eve MADLEY PARK

 We meet to encourage and support each other through prayer, reading the bible and generally sharing the ups and downs of life.
 New people welcome!

-### PAUL TIMMS AND MARGARET PHILLIPS - Thursday eve CENTRAL WITNEY
+### PAUL TIMMS & MARGARET PHILLIPS - Thursday eve CENTRAL WITNEY

 We are an informal group who have a catch- up over tea and biscuits, followed by a Bible study and prayer.
 We pray for anything from our family situations, for